mguery/aws-projects/README.md

 # Project: Build a VPC with CloudFormation
 [Link to CFN file](https://github.com/mguery/aws-projects/blob/main/cfn/cfn-vpc.yml)

+## Steps
+1. Create new stack
+2. Template is ready
+3. Upload a template file
+4. Choose file and upload, Next
+5. Stack name, Add parameters - adding DB name and pw, if needed.
+Next
+6. ex.
+Tags - optional, Permissions - create role if its not a root user, Or leave defaults, next
+7. Review, checkbox if applicable, then create stack
+8. Cfn console - under events see resources launching
+9. If you make changes to template file, from your new Stack, under Stack actions, create a changeset for current stack
+10. Replace current template
+11. Upload file, repeat steps, Create, Create change set

+Clean up - delete the stack and aws deletes all resources from stack

 # Project: Build a VPC with Terraform
 [Link to project]()